What is mastitis?

 In many cases, mastitis may be diagnosed based on physical examination alone.
 Occasionally, laboratory tests may be required to confirm the diagnosis and/or rule out other conditions.
 Laboratory tests that may be recommended for mastitis include the following:

-• Complete blood cell count.
-This blood test assesses the levels of red blood cells, white blood cells, and platelets in your cat’s blood.
-Changes in the white blood cell count indicate infection and the magnitude of change in the cell counts may help your veterinarian determine the severity of the infection.
+- Complete blood cell count.
+This test assesses the levels of red blood cells, white blood cells, and platelets in your cat’s blood.
+Changes in the white blood cell count indicate infection; the magnitude of change in the cell counts may help your veterinarian determine the severity of the infection.

-• Bacterial culture: In some cases, especially when mastitis is attributed to infection and is not responding to commonly used antibiotics, a bacterial culture may be required.
-Milk will be collected from the mammary gland in a sterile manner and sent to a laboratory so that the bacteria can be isolated and characterized.
-Once the bacteria are isolated, antibiotic sensitivity testing can be used to determine the most effective antibiotic for treatment.
+- Bacterial culture.
+In some cases, a bacterial culture may be required, especially when mastitis is attributed to infection and is not responding to commonly used antibiotics.
+Milk will be collected from the mammary gland and sent to a laboratory so the bacteria can be isolated.
+After that, antibiotic sensitivity testing can be used to determine the most effective antibiotic for treatment.

 How is mastitis treated?

 Most cats with mastitis can be treated on an outpatient basis with oral antibiotics and pain medications.
 This treatment is ideal, as it allows the cat to remain at home with her kittens.
-Your veterinarian may recommend hand-milking the infected gland.
-This can alleviate discomfort, while also encouraging blood flow and promoting healing.
+Your veterinarian may recommend hand-milking the infected gland, which can alleviate discomfort while encouraging blood flow and promoting healing.
 Hand-milking should be performed every six hours.

 Cabbage leaf compresses can also be used to decrease pain and inflammation.
 Cabbage leaves should be secured to the affected mammary gland using a bandage or fitted t-shirt.
-Once applied, they should be left in place for two to four hours, after which the cabbage leaves should be removed for three to four hours before reapplying for another two to four hours.
+Once applied, they should be left in place for two to four hours.
+After that, the cabbage leaves should be removed for three to four hours before reapplying for another two to four hours.
 The kittens can be allowed to nurse from the affected gland when it is uncovered.

 Severe cases of mastitis may require hospitalization for intravenous fluid therapy and injectable medications.
-In some cases, your veterinarian may recommend surgical removal of necrotic or severely infected glands.
-For this reason, it is important to treat mastitis as soon as signs are noted and give all medications as prescribed by your veterinarian.
+In some cases, your veterinarian may recommend surgical removal of necrotic (dead) tissue or severely infected glands.
+It is critical to treat mastitis as soon as signs are noted and give all medications as prescribed by your veterinarian.

 What is the prognosis for mastitis?